Free or Cheap Things to Do on the Big Island: Budget-Friendly Adventures Await

 Here’s a video hike to the Green sand beach

-Jump the cliffs at the tip at South Point
+Jump or check out the cliffs at the tip at South Point

 One of the favorite local treats is at Punalu’u bakery in town which serves up the best Malasadas or Portuguese style fried donuts on the island.
 With so many choices of malasadas to choose and sample, you’ll get a big sugar rush from this delicious foodie experience.